Behavioural Supports Ontario Project - updated August 12, 2014

 Making a Difference in the Lives of Local Residents

-As part of its BSO Action Plan, the Central East LHIN is continuing to make targeted investments to build capacity and ensure that staff in long-term care homes, hospitals and community agencies have the skills they need to respond to residents and clients with behavioural issues.
-In the last quarter of 2011/12, over 800 front line and managerial staff from long-term care, hospitals and community agencies had the opportunity to attend some of the over 20 BSO training sessions that were heldacross the LHIN.
-This training included sessions on:
+As part of its BSO Action Plan, the Central East LHIN is continuing to build capacity and ensure that staff in long-term care homes, hospitals and community agencies has the skills they need to respond to residents and clients with responsive behaviours.
+Since February 2012 over 2,300 front line and managerial staff from long-term care, hospitals and community agencies had the opportunity to participate in over 50 BSO training sessions held across the Central East LHIN.

 If you require additional information about this project, please contact Brian Laundry, Lead, Quality Improvement and Evaluation, Central East LHIN at email@example.com.